RocketPy-Team/RocketPy/docs/user/positions.rst

   - ``lower_button_position`` position is relative to the point belonging to the rail button which is furthest from the tip of the rocket.
-  - If the rocket has more than two rail buttons, the position any button besides the upper and lower buttons is uneeded.
+  - If the rocket has more than two rail buttons, the position any button besides the upper and lower buttons is not necessary.

 .. seealso::
   :class:`rocketpy.Rocket.set_rail_buttons`